This site is all about creating great images from a DSLR (Digital Single Lens Reflex camera). So what should you look for if you are buying one?

 Some things to think about…

-It is easy to assume that the more megapixels the better, but unless you want to print very large prints of your work, you will be fine with around 10MP.
+It is easy to assume that the more megapixels the better, but unless you want to print very large prints of your work, you will be fine with around 20MP.
 The 21MP 5D markII from Canon produces stunning resolution, but you might need to buy a new computer to deal with the large file sizes.
-10MP will allow you to create high quality A2 pictures (24X18cm).
+10MP will allow you to create high quality A2 pictures (24X18cm) 20MP will double that.

 Maybe you want all the bells and whistles?
 Lets have a look at some features available on today’s DSLRs: